on-api/on-api/2.6.0/common/endpoints.md

  * Data format: text

 Examples
+ * 2.6
  * 2.5
  * 2.4
  * 2.3.1

 ### documentation

-URL to the documentation of the specific API endpoint.
+URL to the documentation of the specific endpoint.

  * Data format: URL
  * Mandatory

 ### note

-Human readable notes about the API-endpoint.
+Human readable notes about the endpoint.

  * Data format: text
  * Optional

 ### unsupportedFields

-A list of fields that is not supported by the implementation of the API.
+A list of fields that is not supported by the implementation.

  * Data format: array of text
  * Optional